Behavior

 • Perked or pricked held high and forward, indicating attentiveness, alertness, and interest in something.

-Over generations, humans have used selective breeding standards for dogs to create specific physical traits, which has unintentionally reduced the social signaling capacity of several breeds.
+Over generations, humans have used selective breeding standards for dogs to create specific physical traits, which research in veterinary and animal behavior science suggests has unintentionally reduced the social signaling capacity of several breeds

-For example, brachycephalic (flat-faced) dogs have reduced facial mobility, making it harder for them to display a wide range of facial expressions.
+For example, veterinary behavior research shows that brachycephalic (flat-faced) dogs have reduced facial mobility, making it harder for them to display a wide range of facial expressions.
 Similarly, dogs who have been selectively bred to have erect ears or very short tails have lost some of the communicative functions those features typically provide.

 To humans, scent is subtle.
 To dogs, it’s everything.
 Dogs live in a world of smells, and scent is how they gather long-term, personal, and often invisible information.